 7 CONGESTION MANAGEMENT

-7.1 Overview of ERCOT Coordinated Congestion Management
+7.1 Overview of ERCOT Congestion Management

 ERCOT will implement a Zonal Congestion management scheme that is flow-based, whereby the ERCOT Transmission Grid, including attached Generation Resources and Load, will be divided into a predetermined number of Congestion Zones.
 Each Congestion Zone is defined such that each Generation Resources or Load within the Congestion Zone boundaries has a similar effect on the loading (Shift Factor) of Transmission Facilities between Congestion Zones.
 For purposes of solving Zonal Congestion the Shift Factor will be assumed the same for all Generation Resources and Loads within a Congestion Zone.
 Therefore any imbalance between Load and Generation Resources in a Congestion Zone will be deemed to have the same impact on a given loading between Congestion Zones.